NVE/fram-core/README.md

 ## About

-**fram-core** is the main package in **FRAM** modelling framework.
-The package contains essential features, interfaces and components for running energy market models in FRAM.
+**fram-core** is the main package in the **FRAM** modelling framework.
+The package holds the functionality used to describe and manipulate the energy system, handle time series operations, and hold the definition of key interfaces in FRAM.

 For package documentation see [fram-core](https://nve.github.io/fram-core).